meteatamel/genai-beyond-basics/samples/grounding/rag-pdf-langchain-annoy/README.md

-# RAG with a PDF backend for a Q&A system with LangChain
+# RAG with a PDF using LangChain and Annoy Vector Store

-In this sample, you'll learn how to use use a PDF as a RAG backed for a Question & Answer system with LangChain.
+In this sample, you'll learn how to use a PDF as a RAG backend using LangChain and Annoy for Vector Store.

 You can see the full sample in [main.py](main.py).